Joyride Harness & Dog Behaviors: An Interview With Mark at A BiG DOG HOUSE

 We initially approached him and A BiG DOG HOUSE because of their techniques and methods in the dog walking and behavioral business.
 They’re there to not just train but provide the love and attention each furbaby needs when their humans are away or unavailable.

-Take one look at his profile and you’ll notice that Mark uses the Pug Life Harness frequently, so after quite some time of collaborating with Mark, we reached out for an interview.
+Take one look at his profile and you’ll notice that Mark uses the Joyride Harness frequently, so after quite some time of collaborating with Mark, we reached out for an interview.
 Who better to get the deets from than him?

 PLH: Mark, do you prefer collars or harnesses when you’re working with dogs?